rafaelghiorzi/WindowInvaders-APC/README.md

 # How to run

-To open the game, simply run the "WindowsInvaders.exe" file and wait for the game to open and Have fun.
+To run the game, open the computer terminal (cmd for windows), go to the game file directory using 'cd [file destination]' and, with python installed, run the commmand 'python.exe window_invaders.py' Have fun!
-The rules are all written inside the game, so there shouldn't be any problems undersating how to play.
-It's basically Space Invaders but kinda different.
-Enjoy!